Guide

 Loan

-Loans are borrowed from a loan provider or bank.
-The amount is based on factors such as credit history and income.
+You borrow loans from a provider or bank, and the amount depends on your credit history and income.

 3. Interest and fees